zakishaikh1193/mobile-app/project/LEVEL_PROGRESSION_README.md

 ### Animations
 - **Framer Motion**: Smooth transitions and hover effects
-- **Particle Effects**: Floating particles for completed levels
+- **Particle Effects**: Floating particles for completed Lessons
 - **Path Animation**: Animated winding path with gradient colors
-- **Level Unlocking**: Scale and glow effects for new levels
+- **Lesson Unlocking**: Scale and glow effects for new Lessons

 ## 🔗 Integration

 ### With Child Dashboard
-- Level context is passed via URL parameters
+- Lesson context is passed via URL parameters
-- Child dashboard can access selected level information
+- Child dashboard can access selected Lesson information
-- Progress updates can be saved back to the level system
+- Progress updates can be saved back to the Lesson system

 ### With Backend
-- Level data can be fetched from API instead of hardcoded
+- Lesson data can be fetched from API instead of hardcoded
 - Progress can be synced with user accounts
-- Analytics can track level completion and performance
+- Analytics can track Lesson completion and performance

 ## 📱 Mobile Support

 ### Touch Interactions
-- Tap to select levels
+- Tap to select Lessons
 - Swipe to navigate (future enhancement)
 - Responsive design for all screen sizes
 - Touch-friendly button sizes (minimum 44px)

 ### Performance
 - Optimized animations for mobile devices
-- Lazy loading of level content
+- Lazy loading of Lesson content
-- Efficient rendering of large level maps
+- Efficient rendering of large Lesson maps

 ## 🎯 Future Enhancements